zerodevapp/zerodev-docs/docs/use-wallets/use-session-keys.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Use session keys
+# Use Session Keys

 **Session keys** are one of the most powerful features of ZeroDev wallets.
 It has many applications, some of them we probably haven't even thought of, so it's well worth the time to understand what you can do with them and see if they can benefit your application.